 - Please note that adult children of J-1 Exchange Visitors are no longer eligible to hold J-2 status once they have reached 21 years of age.
 At that point, those wishing to remain in the United States including other domestic partners and close family members who do not satisfy the definition may be eligible to apply for a B-2 Visitor Visa (for Tourism purposes).

 - Same-sex Spouses and J-2 Status: Marriage is recognized in the United States for issuance of derivative nonimmigrant visas if the marriage is "recognized in the place of celebration," which has been a long-standing policy in immigration law.
 Since 2016, that standard has also been extended to same-sex marriages.

-- Within 30 days after your dependent's arrival, you will need to arrange for health insurance.
-If you are currently insured by GSU Health Insurance Plan (SHIP), you can apply for dependent insurance coverage at additional cost.
+Within 30 days after the dependent's arrival, the primary J-1 should arrange health insurance.
+J-1 students insured by Georgia State Health Insurance Plan (SHIP) can apply for dependent insurance coverage at additional cost.
 If you are covered by a different insurance company, contact your provider to inquire about possible options.
-For more information on insurance for dependents please see the Health Insurance information on the ISSS website.

 Study in J-2 Status

 There is no regulatory restriction on study for J-2 dependents.
 J-2 dependents wishing to pursue study at the university level are permitted to study full-time, with no additional authorization needed from an immigration standpoint.
 Children holding J-2 status are eligible to enroll in local schools.

 Visit the Georgia Department of Education website for more information regarding school enrollment.